howardosborne/grow/_walks/1-syresham-to-buckingham-12-km.md

 </div>
 </div>

 But that's not all: There are [26 waterbodies](https://environment.data.gov.uk/catchment-planning/OperationalCatchment/3491){:target="_blank"} that feed into the headwaters of the Great Ouse.
-Feel free to start at a different point if you'd like, after all, if every journey starts with a single step then doesn't every river start with a single raindrop?
+Feel free to start at a different point if you like, after all, if every journey starts with a single step then doesn't every river start with a single raindrop?

 Syresham does have the obvious advantage that it's on a bus route.
 Public transport details are [below](#public-transport).